DigSix/DigSix/README.md

 - Computer Science student at Universidade do Vale do Itajaí (UNIVALI)
 - Background in IT support, infrastructure, and user assistance
-- Currently working with system support and internal IT processes
+- Currently working with data analysys
 - Strong interest in automation, backend logic, and system reliability

 I started my career outside of tech and transitioned into IT through hands-on experience.
 That path shaped how I approach software: solving real problems, not just writing code.